ooichianni/Intel_SD_Training/Readme_sd_training.md

  $\textcolor{blue}{\text{PLL}}$
 - A phase-locked loop (PLL) is a control system that generates an output signal whose phase is related to the phase of an input signal
-- PLLs are widely used for synchronization purposes, including clock generation and distribution
+- PLL are widely used for synchronization purposes, including clock generation and distribution
+- PLL is an electronic circuit with a voltage or voltage-driven oscillator that constantly adjusts to match the frequency of an input signal
+- PLLs are used to generate, stabilize, modulate, demodulate, filter or recover a signal from a "noisy" communications channel where data has been interrupted
+- The main goal of a PLL is to synchronize the output oscillator signal with a reference signal.
+Even if the two signals have the same frequency, their peaks and troughs may not occur in the same place.
+Simply put, they do not reach the same point on the waveform at the same time
+- Phase difference-this is measured as the angle between the signals.
+For signals with varying frequencies, the phase difference between them will always vary, which means that one signal will lag or lead the other by a varying amount
 >Can refer here for more information: https://github.com/bharath19-gs/avsdpll28nm/

  $\textcolor{blue}{\text{DAC}}$
 - A digital-to-analog converter or DAC is a system that converts a digital signal into an analog signal.
 Converts a digital input signal into an analog output signal from a number of binary inputs into a single output).
 In general, the number of binary inputs of a DAC will be a power of two
 - DACs are widely used in modern communication systems enabling the generation of digitally-defined transmission signals
-- There are two types of DACs :Weighted Resistor DAC & R-2R Ladder DAC
+- There are two types of DACs :Weighted Resistor DAC & R-2R Ladder DAC:
+  - The R-2R ladder DAC constructed as a binary-weighted DAC that uses a repeating cascaded structure of resistor values R and 2R.
+This improves the precision due to the relative ease of producing equal valued-matched resistors (or current sources)

 >Can refer here for more information: https://github.com/Devipriya1921/avsddac28nm

 8. Introduction to Modelling